DevExpress-Examples/asp-net-web-forms-spreadsheet-custom-ribbon-to-modify-worksheet/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t622138/)**
 <!-- run online end -->

-This example demonstrates how to add some values to Spreadsheet cells and clear them when a custom button is clicked.
+This example demonstrates how to add some values to spreadsheet cells and clear them when a custom button is clicked.

 ## Implementation Details